 Browse the latest stories: In the channel’s feed, scroll up or down; the most recent stories are at the top.

-Browse sections: Some channels organize their stories by sections—such as Health, Style, Travel, Latest, or All—so you can more easily explore stories.
-To choose a section, click the Sections arrow in the toolbar, then choose a section, such as Main, Issues, All, or Design.
+Browse sections: Some channels organise their stories by sections — such as Health, Style, Travel, Latest or All — so you can more easily explore stories.
+To choose a section, click the Sections arrow in the toolbar, then choose a section, such as Main, Issues, All or Design.

 Read stories and issues

-In the News app on your Mac, click News+ or an Apple News+ channel in the sidebar (if you don’t see the sidebar, click in the toolbar).
+In the News app on your Mac, click News+ or an Apple News+ channel in the sidebar (if you can’t see the sidebar, click in the toolbar).